sudipmondalcse/Popt-RSF/README.md

 The required dependencies for the analysis is Python programming ***version 3*** and is tested to work under windows as well as Ubuntu.<br/>
 ***Dataset preparation*** <br/>
-xx.txt and xy.txt is the input files for the analysis.  <br/>
+dataset 1 and dataset2 is the input files for the analysis.  <br/>
 We have preprocessed the original data and initialized some labels according to the category. <br/>

 **Label for Dataset1 :**